bastien70/dbsaver/docs/english.md

 ## Configure backup storage <a name="storage-config"></a>

+The application is configured to store backups locally by default.
+During installation, you will be offered to store the backups either **locally** or on **the AWS S3 cloud**.
+You can decide at any time to switch the storage mode.
+To do this, follow the instructions below.

 ### Locally <a name="local-storage"></a>

-The application is configured to store backups locally by default.
-If you just installed the app there's nothing to do.
+If you have **Task** installed, then just run the following command : `task switch-local-storage`.

-Else here are the modifications to apply:
+Else, follow the instructions below :

-Open file `[project]/config/packages/vich_uploader.yaml` and replace its content with the following code:
+1. Open file `[project]/config/packages/vich_uploader.yaml` and replace its content with the following code:

 ```yaml
 vich_uploader: